hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 So Far what is working:

 #### 0
 [my00-dual-clean.ino](my00-dual-clean.ino) As the M7 core loads itself and using bootM4() the M4 core, what if one of them has a problem and you are working on the other one?
 Sometimes you need to clean both cores before you can upload new code to both cores.
 Or at least clean the other code before uploading new code.
-[Video at here](https://www.youtube.com/watch?v=EDc_UKpkyfc&list=PL57Dnr1H_egtm0pi-okmG0iE_X5dROaLw&index=3&t=0s)
+[Clean video at here](https://www.youtube.com/watch?v=EDc_UKpkyfc&list=PL57Dnr1H_egtm0pi-okmG0iE_X5dROaLw&index=3&t=0s)

 #### 1
 [my01-BlinkM7.ino](my01-BlinkM7.ino) Get the Portenta H7 Blinking with it's weird on board LED's connected to 3V3 so you have to send LOW to turn it on.
 Great for the board health (can't send 5V to it and break the LED), but crappy for anyone use to HIGH turns LED's on.
-[Video here](https://www.youtube.com/watch?v=ZH355owXveo&list=PL57Dnr1H_egtm0pi-okmG0iE_X5dROaLw&index=4&t=0s)

 #### 1b
 [my01b-blink-serial.ino](my01b-blink-serial.ino).
 Always good to test both blink and serial.
 This code sets M7 to boot M4 as well.
 If issues make sure M4 is clean.
+[Blink Serial video here](https://www.youtube.com/watch?v=ZH355owXveo&list=PL57Dnr1H_egtm0pi-okmG0iE_X5dROaLw&index=4&t=0s)

 #### 2
 [my02a-dual-core.ino](my02a-dual-core.ino) Proud of this.
 I have taken the Pro Tutorial and made it more smooth.
 This code can be flashed to either core and randomly sets blue and green onboard LED flashing.
 This is the way to write dual core code.
-Pro Tutorial at  https://www.arduino.cc/pro/hardware/product/portenta-h7 then go to there tutorials
+Pro Tutorial at  https://www.arduino.cc/pro/hardware/product/portenta-h7 then go to the tutorials

 ### note: the my02 group after the first one is farily advanced, best to skip to my03
  The changes were that for RPC you need to add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4 I have put in a request to have it changed [here](https://github.com/arduino/ArduinoCore-mbed/issues/55) to the ArduinoCore-mbed

 #### 2b
 [my02b-dual-core-RPC.ino](my02b-dual-core-RPC.ino) An advanced program.
 The M4 core cannot print to Serial, so this advanced example uses RPC (Remote Procedure Call) to send a print command from the M4 core to the M7 core to print to serial.
-Note: You must change a compiler directive for the M4 core, add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4

 #### 2c
 [my02c-dual-core-RPC-variable.ino](my02c-dual-core-RPC-variable.ino) Another advanced file that I would leave until you are more comfortable with the Portenta